Himalay-NRHS/system-design-journey/1-Database/README.md

-# Databases – System Design Notes
+# Database Fundamentals – System Design Notes

-## 1. What is a Database?
-A database is a system that:
-- Stores data persistently
-- Allows reading and writing data efficiently
-- Enforces rules like consistency, isolation, durability
-- Supports concurrent access by multiple users/processes

-At core:
-> **Database = Data + Query Engine + Storage Engine + Concurrency Control**

 ---

+## 1. What is a Database
+A database is a system that stores data persistently and allows multiple users or programs to read and write that data safely and efficiently.

+A database internally manages:
+- Storage on disk
+- Query execution
+- Transactions
+- Concurrency control
+- Crash recovery

+---

 ## 2. Types of Databases

 ### 2.1 Relational Databases (SQL)
-Data is stored in **tables (rows × columns)** with a fixed schema.
+Relational databases store data in tables with rows and columns using a fixed schema.

+Key characteristics:
+- Predefined schema
+- Relationships via foreign keys
+- Strong consistency
+- Full ACID transactions

 Examples:
 - MySQL